September 27 – October 10, 2022

 October 10, 2022 | Return to USA

-The cost for the fourteen-day pilgrimage is $4,899 per person, double occupancy.
+The cost for the fourteen-day pilgrimage is $5,050 per person, double occupancy.
 Single occupancy is available upon request for a surcharge of $875.
 Group size is limited to 23 participants.
-Please note, this price includes airfare based on what is usual and customary; however actual airfare prices are not available until 330 days prior to departure.
-Price may increase if actual airfare rates are higher than estimated.
-A final price will be available by October 31, 2021.
-Your initial deposit is fully refundable until November 30, 2021.
+Your initial deposit is fully refundable until December 30, 2021.

 |Round-Trip Airfare from RDU||Ground Transportation||Expert Local Guides|